 something you do not" syndrome.
-This false power is sourced in lack of big picture knowledge and personal capability and personal capability and should be noticed and exposed.
-A better "sorting gate" would be Deep understanding of a concept is about identifying key understandings that form the "arch of sense and knowing".
+This false power is sourced in lack of big picture knowledge and personal capability and should be noticed and exposed.
+A better "sorting gate" would be Deep understanding of a concept is about identifying key understandings that form the "arch of sense and knowing.
 I like to explore deep understanding with teachers and students and ask them to try and write a statement that captures the concept being discussed.
-This helps to develop big picture mental models and position the teacher as a journey rather than a Anyone can blindly stumble through a forest but to comprehend the way plants interact to form a forest or to create a pathway requires a different approach.
+This helps to develop big picture mental models and position the teacher in a journey rather than at a Anyone can blindly stumble through a forest but to comprehend the way plants interact to form a forest and create complexity requires a different approach.
 Mathematics is like that as well.